Lavdrim Hajrulahu

-Lavdrim Hajrulahu (Hajrullahu; born 7 March 1998) is a footballer who plays as a centre-back for Swiss Challenge League club Neuchâtel Xamax.
+Lavdrim Hajrulahu (Hajrullahu; born 7 March 1998) is a footballer who plays as a centre-back for Swiss Challenge League club Lausanne Ouchy.
 Born in Switzerland, he represents the Kosovo national team.

 Club career

 On 24 June 2024, Hajrulahu joined Swiss Challenge League side Neuchâtel Xamax.

 International career

 On 2 June 2021, Hajrulahu received an urgent call-up from Kosovo for the friendly matches against Guinea and Gambia.
 Six days later, he made his debut with Kosovo in a friendly match against Guinea after coming on as a substitute at 46th minute in place of Bajram Jashanica.